pluma/spread-args/README.md

 ## spread(fn:Function):Function

-Wraps the given function in a function that accepts an array as first argument.
+Wraps the given function in a function that accepts an array as first argument and invokes the wrapped function with the array's contents as arguments.

 If the returned function is invoked as a method, the `this` reference will be used to invoke the function.